Data Stability in Clustering: A Closer Look: Notation and preliminaries

 In this paper, we consider the $k$-median and min-sum objectives, and we thereby investigate the following definitions of stability, which are implied by perturbation resilience, as shown in Sections~\ref{section-kmedian} and~\ref{minsumlb}.
-The following definition is adapted from~\cite{ABS10}.
+The following definition is adapted from Awasthi~et~al.~\cite{ABS10}.